BCP Thriving Communities Fund

 How to apply

-You will need to attach the following supporting documents to your online application (or send them via email) UNLESS you have already sent these documents in the last 6 months
+You will need to attach the following supporting documents to your online application, or send them via email to grants@dorsetcf.org

-• A copy of your governing document, if not registered at Companies House /Charity Commission
+• A copy of your constitution/governing document, if you are not registered at Companies House or the Charities Commission

-• A copy of your latest annual accounts, or in the case of new groups, please send a financial forecast or budget for your first year if you have one
+• A copy of your latest annual accounts (if they more than a year old, please send draft accounts for the current year if you can) – in the case of new groups, please send a financial forecast or budget for your first year if you have one

 • Your Safeguarding policy and Equality & Diversity policy *our guidance notes may be helpful